Jackenmen/JackCogs/README.md

 * **nitrorole** - Welcome new nitro boosters and/or give them a special role!
 * **qupyter** - Run IPython kernel within Red and connect to it with Jupyter Console.
 This is a development tool.
 * **rlstats** - Get your Rocket League stats with a single command!
 Needs access to Rocket League API which is currently in closed beta.
+* **rssnotifier** - Get role and/or user mentions about feed updates.
+This cog requires RSS cog from aikaterna-cogs repo to work.
 * **shell** - Run shell commands on bot's system from Discord.
 * **voicetools** - Various tools to make voice channels better!